ibm-cloud-docs/dr-automation-powervs/commands-ksys.md

 > **Note**: Setting the target system type is currently not supported for PowerVS Private Plan.

-To configure a backup VM to run on a specific target system type, run the following command:, run the following command:
+To configure a backup VM to run on a specific target system type, run the following command, run the following command:

 ```ksysmgr manage vm test-syd targetsystemtype=s922```